 The Sustainable Seven

-It's really quite simple, everything that we sell in our shop is there for a reason and those reasons are the 'sustainable seven'.
+To bring our aims to life we need a practical checklist to work with on a dailiy basis.
+Simply put everything that we sell in our shop has to be there for a reason and those reasons are the 'sustainable seven'.

 There is no universal definition of sustainable or sustainability so we've done our homework and come up with a list that we can use to help us decide what to stock.
 Sometimes products will contribute to more than one item on the list, sometimes two criteria will be in conflict.
 For example, we may choose to stock a local product even though it comes in plastic packaging.
 These are judgement calls that we'll make as we go along and it's not a precise science.
 We'll always welcome your feedback to help us make the best choices we can.